mauricioaniche/ck/README.md

 of branch instructions in a class.

-- *LOC (Lines of code)*: It counts the lines of count, ignoring empty lines.
+- *LOC (Lines of code)*: It counts the lines of count, ignoring empty lines and comments (i.e., it's Source Lines of Code, or SLOC).
 The number of lines here might be a bit different from the original file, as we use JDT's internal representation of the source code to calculate it.

 - *LCOM (Lack of Cohesion of Methods)*: Calculates LCOM metric.
 This is the very first version of metric, which is not reliable.
 LCOM-HS can be better (hopefully, you will